dancooper0705/dancooper0705.github.com/_posts/2019-10-10-run-jupyter-in-macos-.markdown

 * jupyter notebook starts a web server at localhost
 * we could use the browser to manage a notebook: add source code and documentation
 * we could save the notebook as a file such as Hello Jupyter.ipynb.
-* the ipynb could be run in website such as google Colaboratory.
+* the saved ipynb file could be run in website such as google Colaboratory.
 * we could also export a notebook as a latex, html, pdf, and etc.